What is a Black German Shepherd?

 - They will have one, if not both, parents on the premises

-- They will interview you to ensure you are a good match to one of their puppies
+- They will interview you to ensure you are a good match for one of their puppies

 - They will provide a written contract that will include payment arrangements, vaccinations, health guarantees, and registered paperwork